ovrocaltech/ovro-alert/README.md

 # ovro-alert
 Code and services for sending, receiving, and using astronomical alerts at OVRO.
+Operations instructions are documented in the [wiki](https://github.com/ovrocaltech/ovro-alert/wiki).

 ![diagram of connections](drawio/diagram.drawio.png)

-Operations documented in the [wiki](https://github.com/ovrocaltech/ovro-alert/wiki)

 ## Requirements
 - astropy